toobeeh/Orthanc/README.md

 # Orthanc
-A php webdirectory which enables communcication between skribbtlypo/js and Palantir/c# discord bot.
+A php webdirectory which enables communication between skribbtlypo/js and Palantir/c# discord bot.

 Most querystrings are processed as json, as well as the return values are json to enable easy js processing.